DaCurse/Magshimim-LiveDocs/README.md

 This project was developed using the Agile methotodolgy with each sprint being added as in issue on Gitlab and tracked via Gitlab Issue Boards.

 Due to time constraints, the project isn't polished and has poor test coverage and has some bugs.
-This project was also used as a high school dissertation, for which I scored 98/100.
+This project was also used as a high school dissertation in the subject of "Systems design and programming", for which I scored 98/100.